Harmonic metrics of $\mathrm{SO}_{0}(n,n)$-Higgs bundles in the Hitchin section on non-compact hyperbolic surfaces: Preliminaries

-Let $Y \subset X$ be a relatively compact connected open subset with nonempty smooth boundary $\partial Y$.
-A Hermitian metric $h$ of $E|_{Y}$ is called a harmonic metric of $(E,\theta)|_{Y}$ if it satisfies the above equation in the interior of $Y$.
-Let $h_{\partial Y}$ be any Hermitian metric of $E|_{\partial Y}$.
-The following proposition is due to Donaldson \cite{donaldson1992boundary}, who proved it in the case that $Y$ is a disc.
-The result in full generality is given by \cite[Proposition 2.1]{li2023higgs}.
+Let $Y \subset X$ be a relatively compact connected open subset with non-empty smooth boundary $\partial Y$.
+A Hermitian metric $h$ on $E|_{Y}$ is harmonic if it satisfies the Hitchin equation in the interior of $Y$.
+Fix an arbitrary Hermitian metric $h_{\partial}$ on $E|_{\partial Y}$.
+The following proposition originates from Donaldson \cite{donaldson1992boundary}.

-\begin{proposition} There exists a unique harmonic metric $h$ of $(E,\theta)|_{Y}$ such that $h|_{\partial Y}=h_{\partial Y}$. \end{proposition}
+\begin{proposition} \cite[Proposition 3.3]{li2023higgs} There exists a unique harmonic metric $h$ of $(E,\theta)|_{Y}$ such that $h|_{\partial Y}=h_{\partial Y}$. \end{proposition}

-Now, let $X$ be an open Riemann surface and $h_{0}$ be a Hermitian metric of $E$.
+Now, suppose $X$ is open and endowed with a Hermitian metric on $E$.